Medicake/craftista/README.md

-# Craftista - The Ultimate Devops Learning App

-We, at [School of Devops](https://schoolofdevops.com) take pride to introduce you to Craftista, a Polyglot, Micro-Services based application, built with the Modern Tech stack, specially designed to be used as a learning app to buid Devops Projects with.

-## Demo Repository (If you just want to launch the app in 5 mins and play with it)
-This project repo  is for builders who want to learn Devops by building projects from scratch.
-If you are looking for just launching this app in less than 5 minutes and playing around with it, head over to [Craftista Demo](https://github.com/craftista/craftista-demo) instead.

 ## What is Craftista: Celebrating the Art of Origami

 Welcome to Craftista, a unique web platform dedicated to the beautiful and intricate world of origami.
 Craftista is a place where origami enthusiasts and artists come together to showcase their creations, share their passion, and engage with a like-minded community.
 Our platform allows users to explore a diverse range of origami art, vote for their favorites, and get inspired by the daily featured origami.